ESPresense/ESPresense.github.io/companion/optimization.md

 ### Automatic Node Optimization

 ESPresense Companion automatically optimizes node settings by sending out iBeacons that are received by other nodes.
-By comparing measured distances versus calculated distances (based on the floorplan), it adjusts node settings to minimize errors.
+By comparing measured distances versus calculated distances (based on the floor plan), it adjusts node settings to minimize errors.

 #### How it Works